Student Right to Know & Campus Security

 - Failure to complete the educational assignments or treatment recommendations normally will result in disciplinary action.

 - The student will be responsible for any costs associated with drug or alcohol education interventions.

 No individual may receive amnesty under this section more than once in a two year period.
-Records of all requests for assistance under this policy shall be maintained by the Vice President of Student Services.
+Records of all requests for assistance under this policy shall be maintained by the Vice President of Student Affairs.
 Participation in any program as a result of this policy shall not be noted on the student's judicial record.
 In the event an individual who previously utilized the Medical Amnesty Policy is involved in a subsequent alcohol-related incident, this incident and any resulting charges shall be treated as an alleged second offense.